 Dr. Pinsky has served on the Boards of the Accreditation Council for Graduate Medical Education, the Accreditation Council for Continuing Medical Education, and the Alliance of Independent Academic Medical Centers where he also served as President.
 He is the founder of Racing For Kids®, a 501(c)(3) foundation that uses professional motorsports to promote the health care needs of children and children's hospitals.
 Dr. Pinsky is a Fellow of the American Academy of Pediatrics, the American College of Cardiology, and the American College of Chest Physicians.
 His most recent honors include the Leadership Award for the Faculty of Medicine and Biological Sciences, presented by The University of Queensland in 2015, and The Founders Award, presented by the American Academy of Pediatrics in 2013.

 Ms. Katz earned her Juris Doctor degree, with a concentration in Health Law, from Georgetown University Law Center.
 She earned a Bachelor of Science degree in Public Relations from the University of Florida.
 She is a member of the American Health Lawyers Association.
-She also is engaged in a number of civic and community service activities.
+She also is engaged in several civic and community service activities.

-Mr. Kirkpatrick is a Certified Public Accountant in Pennsylvania.
-He is a member of the Healthcare Financial Management Association and the Medical Group Management Association.
-Mr. Kirkpatrick earned a Bachelor of Science degree in Accounting from the University of Delaware.
+A Certified Public Accountant, Mr. Kirkpatrick earned a Bachelor of Science degree in Accounting from the University of Delaware.